I beg to move,

 The hon.
 Gentleman, another constituency neighbour, has stolen one of my key points; I will come on to that.

 As I was saying, my constituents live under either the current or the proposed—or inevitable—flight paths.
 Also, living between central London and Heathrow, we have the traffic congestion and the associated air pollution, so this is a really big issue for us.
 I have been dealing with the issue for more than 15 years—before coming to this place, I was a lead member of Hounslow Council— and it feels like we have been involved in perpetual consultation.
 Again, the Library report lists a lot of those processes.
-In the autumn, there was the Government consultation on the draft national policy statement on airports, and I felt sorry for DFT staff in that consultation, because the answer to so many of the questions that local residents asked them were, “I’m sorry; I don’t know,” or “I’m sorry; we don’t have that information yet.”
+In the autumn, there was the Government consultation on the draft national policy statement on airports, and I felt sorry for DFT staff in that consultation, because the answer to so many of the questions that local residents asked them were, “I’m sorry; I don’t know,” or, “I’m sorry; we don’t have that information yet.”
 I see the same thing happening with Heathrow airport staff in the newly relaunched consultation.
-Last week, Heathrow Airport Ltd launched its consultation on a slightly different proposal than that covered in the NPS consultation, but as far as my constituents are concerned, there is not a lot of difference.
+Last week, Heathrow Airport Ltd launched its consultation on a slightly different proposal from that covered in the NPS consultation, but as far as my constituents are concerned, there is not a lot of difference.

 What is clear in the Heathrow consultation is what is not clear; so little is said.
 I have to read out a key quotation from the consultation document: